DQL VS Other Query Languages¶

 # DQL

-show_measurement() # View the list of time series measurements
+show_measurement() # View list of time series Mearsurements

-show_rum_source() # View the RUM data classification list
+show_rum_source() # View list of RUM data classes

 Summary¶

-The above content makes some fundamental introduction to several common query languages.
-Each language has its specific application field, and its functional differences are obvious.
-As far as DQL is concerned, its original intention is to provide a query scheme with mixed storage, which is the biggest difference between DQL and other query languages in this paper.
-Although DQL does not have a separate storage engine, its scalability is unmatched by several others, which is also in line with its positioning of hybrid storage query.
+The above content provides a basic introduction to several common query languages.
+Each language has its specific application domain, and their functionalities differ significantly.
+For DQL, its design aims to provide a hybrid storage query solution, which is its biggest distinction compared to the other query languages mentioned.
+Although DQL does not have a standalone storage engine, its extensibility sets it apart from the others, aligning with its hybrid storage query positioning.